idachev/autohomebackup/README.md

 In order to use the script you need to do the following:
  1. Have a Dropbox account
- 2. Create a Dropbox App
+ 2. Create a Dropbox App Folder - you can create such application folder from your Dropbox account here [Dropbox Apps](https://www.dropbox.com/developers/apps).
  3. Make a Dropbox PHP SDK authentication file - steps are listed here [Dropbox PHP SDK - Get a Dropbox API key](https://github.com/dropbox/dropbox-sdk-php#get-a-dropbox-api-key).

 These steps are done only once and you should do them from your local Linux box.